Integrate MDX with a single tool and less boilerplate. Manage content with type-safe data and helper functions.

 Contentlayer is a tool that helps deal with the chaos of freeform MDX content by transforming it into structured type-safe data and significantly reducing the boilerplate and external tools required to effectively integrate MDX content with the rest of your app.
 Folks have been describing it as the "prisma for content".

 I have been using and enjoying Contentlayer for my own blog and last week it finally went into beta.
-Judging by the overwhelmingly positive reception, it seems like I'm not the only one who thinks it's a good idea:

 Choose your journey